Programs and results

 CFY is ensuring the financial resources are not a barrier for children to be able to participate.

 Target 4.4 Increase Relevant Skills for Financial Success - substantially increase the number of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent jobs and entrepreneurship.
-CFY through the RO Jacobson Post Secondary Scholarship program provides multiple opportunities for our youth to receive the skills training beyond the traditional 13 years of public schools.
+CFY, between these two efforts, $500,000 for 73 youth of Pinellas County have been invested to assist with their educational journey.

-Target 4.2 has been achieving in Norther Pinellas County.
+Target 4.2 is been achieved throughout Pinellas County.
 Current strategic plan has us expanding into the entire county and facilitation is currently happening to achieve this.

-Target 4.3 is being expanded to double CFY's efforts and support in this area by FY24.
+Target 4.3 is being expanded to double CFY's efforts and support in this area by FY25.

 Target 4.4 is ongoing and at the core of CFY mission.